Here are some common terms that can help you understand your deductible plan.

 An account you can set up and put money into.
 You won't pay federal taxes on this money, and you can use it anytime to pay for care.
 Your account may earn interest, and you can take your money with you if you change jobs or retire.
 You can use your HSA to pay for qualified medical expenses, which are described in IRS Publication 502, Medical and Dental Expenses, available at irs.gov publications.

 If you have symptoms of a condition, this kind of service can help figure out what the condition is or help treat it.
-There is little or no cost for most preventive care services, but you'll have to pay more if you have any non-preventive services.
+Most preventive care services are available at no cost or at a copay, but you'll have to pay more if you have any non-preventive services.

 What you pay when you come in for care.
 This may only cover part of what you owe for your visit.
 If so, you'll get a bill for the difference later.